TheAEkpo/agnesekpo.com/_posts/2025-06-12-speaking-sql.md

 ## What I Know Now That I Wish I Knew Then

-If I could go back and tell myself one thing about learning SQL, it would be this—take your time.
+If I could go back and tell myself one thing about learning SQL, it would be this - take your time.
 It is not just about learning to code.
 It is about learning to *think like data*.
 You are training your brain to ask sharper questions, think in relationships, and draw meaning from structure.

 SQL helped me slow down and ask, “What exactly am I trying to say?”
 And often, that question alone helped me solve problems even before writing the query.